MunirSwift/MovieTest-3/README.md

 This swift sample is developed for Adaptive Layout which means any screen sizez or screen orientation, can work on them easiy with intrinsic layout theme.

-This is just an example to justify the way of Swift coding.
+This is just an example to justify the way of my Swift coding.

+Net & Clean code, Not for me only, it can be for you !!

 Thank you,